All Products

 Note

-• The password must be 8 to 30 characters in length.
+• The password must be 8 to 30 characters long.
 It must contain at least three of the following character types: uppercase letters, lowercase letters, digits, and special characters.
-The password of a Windows server cannot start with a forward slash (/).
+For a Windows instance, the password cannot start with a forward slash (/).

 • Add a user and set a password